ingenlabsltd/fdc-suite-deployment/README.md

 #### ETH

-Configure the jwt.hex for authentication.
-Create the file `nodes-mainnet/eth/jwt.hex`.
-Or generate the password randomly:
+Configure file `nodes-mainnet/eth/jwt.hex` for authentication.
+To generate the password randomly run:
 ``` bash
 openssl rand -hex 32 > nodes-mainnet/eth/jwt.hex
 ```

+Blockchain nodes expose all ports by default.

-### 3.2 Simple configuration for indexers and verifiers
+### 2.2 Simple configuration for indexers and verifiers

+Files `.env.example` and `generate-config.sh` files in the root of this repository are used to configure indexers and verifiers.
+They don't configure anything related to blockchain nodes.

-For a simple configuration the only file that needs to be edited is `.env` file in the root of this repository.
+For a simple configuration of verifiers the only file that needs to be edited is `.env` file in the root of this repository.
 Copy `.env.example` file to `.env` and edit it.

+Inside this file:

-For rpc nodes, fill in the authentication data you created in the previous step.
+For RPC nodes, fill in the authentication data you created in the previous step.
 If you run blockchain nodes and verifiers on the same server, you can use the ip `172.17.0.1` to reach the nodes.

-Indxers will start indexing the blockchain with the block number configured in `_START_BLOCK_NUMBER` variables.
+Indexers will start indexing the blockchain with the block number configured in `*_START_BLOCK_NUMBER` variables.
 This needs to be set the first time when you start the indexers to avoid indexing too much data.
 FDC requires at least 14 days of history, so pick a block number that was finalized 14 days ago.
 On later restarts indexers will start indexing from the latest block in the database.

 Set `TESTNET` to `true` if you are running verifiers for testnets.

 Set `VERIFIER_API_KEYS` to api keys that will have access to verifier api servers.
-One or multiple comma separated keys can be configured.
+One or more comma separated keys can be configured.
 You will likely need at least one key for FDC client that will call verifier api servers.

 `*_DB_PASSWORD` variables are used internally for the indexer database.
-If you don't know you probably don't need to access the database, so set those passwords to a random string.
+If you don't know why you probably don't need to access the database, so set those passwords to a random string.

-### 3.3 Generating configs
+### 2.3 Generating configs for indexers and verifiers

 from the root of this repo, run `./generate-config.sh`